-To see if the Town will vote to borrow the sum of One Hundred and Seventy-Five Thousand Dollars (\$175,000) or any other sum for the purpose of hiring a Licensed Site Professional (LSP) to provide environmental due diligence, Massachusetts Contingency Plan (MCP) and other LSP related services necessary to address the release of per- and polyfluoroalkyl substances (PFAS) that has been detected in several public and private supply wells in Stow, including any relevant professional and administrative support services; or take any other action relative thereto.
+To see if the Town will vote to borrow the sum of One Hundred and Seventy-Five Thousand Dollars (\$175,000) or any other sum for the purpose of hiring a Licensed Site Professional (LSP) to provide environmental due diligence, Massachusetts Contingency Plan (MCP) and other LSP related services necessary to address the release of per- and polyfluoroalkyl substances (PFAS) that has been detected in several public and private supply wells in Stow, including any relevant professional and administrative support services; and that to meet said appropriation the Treasurer, with the approval of the Board of Selectmen, is authorized to borrow the full amount of such appropriation under General Laws Chapter 44 or any other general or special law or other enabling authority, and to issue bonds or notes of the Town therefor; or take any other action relative thereto.
+(Town Administrator)

-The Finance Committee XXX this article.
+The Finance Committee recommends approval of this article.
 Passage of this article increases expenditures.